bppdddqqqq/thesis-text/src/DevicesV2/Hardware Wallet/Ledger/Ledger Nano X.md

 # Ledger Nano X

 An upgrade to [[Ledger Nano S]].
 The device introduces larger storage capacity for more apps, faster MCU, larger display, bluetooth connection and battery.
 The device is marketed as the perfect hardware wallet for mobile users.
+The device is essentially an upgrade.
+It's recommended to refer to [[Ledger Nano S]] for categories which are not included here.

 ## At a glance